adoprox/Group60_mlops/reports/README.md

 s220278: Worked with the cloud in data storage, training, deploying it.
 Also added CI to the cloud and wandb.
 Created streamlit.
 s232449: Implemented the predict script and make dataset, added continuous integration and documentation.
 s233231: Implemented tests and coverage, pruning and quantization, and organized outputs and dvc.
 s222374: Implemented dockers and triggers.
-Worked on the deployment on a Flask api.
+Worked on the deployment of Flask api.
+Implemented dvc.
 s233499: Implemented model and training script, worked on training on the cloud.
 Created checks for data drifting.